-It’s the holiday season- and while visions of sugar plums, ginger bread, and all things tasty dance through your head, that sweet dream can quicky turn into a nightmare for your health!
+It’s the holiday season- and while visions of sugar plums, gingerbread, and all things tasty dance through your head, that sweet dream can quickly turn into a nightmare for your health!
 With these 8 health tips, you’ll be able to navigate and ENJOY all your holiday gatherings without any guilt.

 1. Stay Active – Get your steps in!

 Remember, you don’t have to be at the gym to get activity in, just move.
 Fit in exercise when and wherever you can.
 Take lunchtime walks, try a home workout video, meet friends for a fun fitness class, or play with kids.
 Whatever gets your heart rate up, do it at least once a day for at least 15 minutes to keep your health in good standing.